 The roller-coaster movement of stocks we've seen in recent months is enough to make anyone queasy.
 Up 2% one day, down 3% the next -- it's almost enough to make you want to consider Treasury bills.

-The CBOE Volatility Index, essentially the market's seismograph, hit 31.09 on Nov.
-12 -- its highest level since August, when it stood at 37.50, which was itself a four-year high.
-Financial stocks such as Sallie Mae
+The CBOE Volatility Index, essentially the market's seismograph, hit 37.57 on Tuesday -- even higher than it was in August, when it stood at a then-four-year high of 37.50.
+Consumer goods companies such as Sears Holdings

 Picking on the runts

-After four years of market-beating growth, small-cap stocks trail their large-cap peers year to date.
-This isn't necessarily due to relative valuations; higher volatility may instead have nervous investors seeking more stable stocks for their dollars.
+After four years of market-beating growth, small-cap stocks trailed their large-cap peers in 2007.
+This isn't necessarily due to relative valuations; higher volatility might instead have nervous investors seeking more stable stocks for their dollars.

-In fact, some of the market's best small caps from the past five years have been hit particularly hard: Akamai, ValueClick
+In fact, some of the market's best small caps from the past five years have been hit particularly hard: Daktronics

 Pop quiz, hotshot

 I've been wondering that as well.
-Back in March, I highlighted a stock that I own, Sun Hydraulics, a then-$250 million hydraulic products company, as a stock that passed the test.
+Last March, I highlighted a stock that I own, Sun Hydraulics, a then-$250 million hydraulic products company, as a stock that passed the test.

 What test, you ask?
 Well, consider that many of the most successful stocks of our generation all began: